cloudmesh-community/book/chapters/container/docker-spark.md

 ## Interactive Examples

 Here we need a new image to work on.
-Let's run the following command.
+Let us run the following command.
 This will pull the necessary repositories from docker hub, as we do not have most of the dependencies related to it.
 This can take a few minutes to download everything.